Financial Empowerment

 Contact Us

-The IDEAL team and the Economic Development Department regularly partner with organizations to provide financial literacy and wealth-building courses through the Library and other organizations.
-Check out the calendar for more information, or contact Amanda Anthony, Economic Development Manager, at aanthony@redwoodcity.org or 650-780-7204 for help navigating your options.
+The IDEAL team supports financial literacy and wealth-building through programming at the Redwood City Public Library and other organizations.
+Check out the calendar for more information, or contact Belen Seara, Equity and Inclusion Officer, at bseara@redwoodcity.org or 650-780-7173 for help navigating your options.